Faqih001/nakuru-agri-senti-webapp/EMAIL_VERIFICATION.md

 - Email verification can be bypassed (auto-confirmed)
 - Redirects happen within the local development server
+- URLs use the local origin (e.g. http://localhost:5173)

 ### Production Environment

 - Full email verification flow is enforced
-- Redirects to the production URL: https://nakuru-agri-senti-webapp.vercel.app/auth
+- All redirects use the production URL: https://nakuru-agri-senti-webapp.vercel.app/
+- Email verification redirects to: https://nakuru-agri-senti-webapp.vercel.app/auth

 ## Troubleshooting